dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Prior Work

 There is no prior work in other languages known to the author.

 The proposed changes are very specific to the D programming language.

+An example where conformity with warrant attributes is checked already in the context and not the functional is the case of the delegate parameter implicitly defined in `lazy` parameters and delegates created when binding to them.

+Among the rationale of DIP&nbsp;1032 was to make `lazy` less of a special case in the language.
+With this proposal, `lazy` becomes a lowering to a delegate.

 Yet they bear some similarity to the relaxation of `pure` allowing `pure` functions to modify any mutable value reachable through its parameters.
 Those `pure` functions are called *weakly pure* in contrast to *strongly pure* ones